 Trustwell Law is accepting hernia mesh lawsuit cases on behalf of patients who experienced severe complications following hernia surgery and had to have revision surgery—or have been told revision surgery is necessary.

-If you suffered severe complications following your hernia surgery, call us at 202-914-1454 or submit your case details online, and someone from our legal team will contact you shortly.
-You may be entitled to compensation.
+If you suffered severe complications following your hernia surgery, call us at 800-796-1636 or submit your case details online, and someone from our legal team will contact you shortly.
+You pay nothing unless your lawsuit is successful and you receive compensation.

 More than a million hernia repairs are done annually in the U.S. Hernia mesh is used in the most of them.